In a word association game, San Diego will almost always lead to beach. Right along with blondes, surfboards and fish tacos.

 California Tower in Balboa Park.
 Courtesy of Museum of Man.

 The tower’s home of Balboa Park caters to every kind of traveler.
 As the nation’s largest urban cultural park, it holds more than two dozen museums, gardens and cultural attractions.
 Here, you’ll find the world-famous San Diego Zoo, where pandas, rhinos and some 650 other species live.
 The Old Globe Theater, modeled after Shakespeare’s original in London, hosts Tony Award-winning musicals.
-Pick up the multiday Balboa Park Explorer pass for seven-day access to 17 museums (including the Museum Of Man, the San Diego Air And Space Museum and the Museum of Art).
+Pick up a multiday Balboa Park Explorer pass for seven-day access to 16 museums (including the Museum Of Man and the San Diego Air And Space Museum).
 Or stick with free offerings such as the Botanical Gardens and the Timken Museum of Art (home to San Diego’s only Rembrandt).

 Courtesy of San Diego Zoo Global

 Several restaurants in the park, such as Panama 66, feature seasonal California items, including panko-crusted mushroom patties and tempeh, lettuce and tomato sandwiches, served with local West Coast IPA beers.
 San Diego is home to nationally recognized Ballast Point, Green Flash, and Stone Brewing companies.